-The Safe Space Emblem and the EQUAL!
-Logo are registered trademarks of EQUAL! .
+The EQUAL! logo is a registered trademark of EQUAL! and the Safe Space Emblem is now used under permission from LEAGUE at AT&T .
 EQUAL! is an education and support group that addresses workplace environment issues affecting gay, lesbian, bisexual, or transgender employees and their friends and families.

 How can I be supportive of my gay, lesbian, bisexual or transgender associates?

 Most gay, lesbian, bisexual and transgender (GLBT) associates remain closeted in the work environment.
 Often their coworkers are supportive, but do not want to risk making the GLBT associates uncomfortable and don’t know how to approach the subject.

 These suggestions are offered to help all employees promote a work environment that is inclusive of gay, lesbians, bisexuals and transgender associates whether they choose to disclose or not.

 Display a Safe Space emblem in your office.